 Juul and other types of e-cigarette and/or vaping device products have exploded in popularity over the last decade.
 Released in 2015, Juul dominates the $3 billion e-cigarette market.
 The secret to Juul's success?
 The company's e-cigarettes' patented nicotine formulation is more addictive than anything else on the market, including the most potent cigarettes.

 Many of these new consumers are kids, many of which do not know what they are getting into with Juul.
-A recent study of 15 to 24-year-olds found only 25% of the participants who knew about JUUL e-cigarettes knew that JUUL e-cigarette contained nicotine.
+A recent study of 15 to 24-year-olds found only 25% of the participants who knew about JUUL e-cigarettes knew that JUUL e-cigarettes contained nicotine.
 A different study found that children who use e-cigarettes are four times more likely to become smokers than children who do not use e-cigarettes.

 E-cigarette devices like Juul deliver nicotine to users through the inhalation of water-based vapors instead of smoke.
 Initially, these products were presented as a safer, non-toxic alternative to traditional cigarette smoking.
 However, a wave of recent studies has shown that Juul and other nicotine vaping devices might be just as harmful as regular cigarettes.

 Over the first half of 2019, new product liability lawsuits were filed against Juul and other manufacturers.
 These lawsuits are likely just the start of a new wave of e-cigarette and vaping litigation.
 We expect thousands of new vaping lawsuits to get filed over the coming years.
 Our law firm is currently looking for new potential cases against Juul and other vaping device manufacturers.